 - Ally Bank offers a Mastercard debit card whereas Simple Bank offers a Visa debit card

 - Current rates for Simple are 0.01% APY, whereas, Ally Banks are 0.10% APY for balances below $15,000 and 1.50% for balances of $15,000 and over.

-- Ally Bank offers a savings account; Simple Bank doesn’t.
+- Ally Bank offers a high yield savings account; Simple Bank doesn’t.